-The project is funded by contributions from blog readers, local Microsoft employees, Genre’s Kids with Cancer Fund, and other generous supporters, helping to provide XBOX consoles to units in UPMC Children’s Hospital of Pittsburgh, as well as the entirety of The Children’s Home of Pittsburgh and Lemieux Family Center and the pediatric unit at Allegheny General.
+To date, with the support of blog readers, local Microsoft employees, Genre’s Kids with Cancer Fund and other generous donations, MR4K has contributed over 400 XBOX consoles and thousands of games to units in Children’s Hospital, as well as the entirety of The Children’s Home of Pittsburgh and Lemieux Family Center and the pediatric unit at Allegheny General.

 Microsoft’s Pittsburgh office has been one of the driving forces in Make Room for Kids since inception.
 Their goal has been improving the quality of stay and in some cases care, through technology.
 Pittsburgh employees and employees from across the country have joined in on the fundraising efforts and contribute roughly half of the money raised for Make Room for Kids.
 In addition, Microsoft employees install the devices throughout patient units and playrooms in Children’s Hospital.
 This project is part of the roughly $125 million raised by employee donations and corporate donations in support of nonprofits and schools around the world.

 To find out more information about Make Room for Kids or make a donation, click here.

 How Did Make Room for Kids Get Started?

 Surgical, Adolescent Med & Oncology Units at UPMC Children's Hospital of Pittsburgh